The challenges of supplier relationship

 For some years there has been an intensification of the sanctions for failure to respect payment deadlines with fines now potentially being as high as 2 million euros per company.
 In 2020 more than 900 companies were inspected, which led to 182 procedures, for a total amount of almost 30 million euros.

 Automation of supplier invoice processing gives back complete control of payment deadlines and secures the quality of supplier relations.
-It is also the opportunity to optimise cash flow (by paying on the due date) or to benefit from discounts (for payment in advance).
+It is also the opportunity to optimize cash flow (by paying on the due date) or to benefit from discounts (for payment in advance).

 Discover our articles